Denison Barb Fish Profile – Species Profile & Facts

 If you want to learn more about them, read this Denison barb fish profile in which I discuss the keeping, feeding and breeding requirements of the Denison barb fish.

 Because of their torpedo shaped bodies and striking colors, Aquarama, the international ornamental fish exhibition, named the Denison barb one of the top ten new fish species.

 This launched them into popularity, which caused a serious trend of overexploitation for the aquarium trade, leading to a significant drop of Denison barb populations in the wild.

 Native to Southern India, the Denison barb is also called the Red Lined Torpedo Barb because of a bright red line that runs from the nose all the way through the eyes and the mid-section of the fish.

-The edge of the caudal fin is also red, while the dorsal fins feature black and yellow stripes.
+The edge of the dorsal fin is also red, while the caudal fins feature black and yellow stripes.
 As the fish matures, a greenish hue starts to appear of their head.

 This red line is beautifully contrasted by a black line that runs the entire length of the fish from head to toe.
 These colors are all the more striking because of the otherwise silvery body of the fish.